All Episodes

 Doesn't have a prayer.

-If, by best we mean a Bork or a Scalia or a Clarence Thomas or John Roberts doesn't have a chance.
+If by best we mean a Bork or a Scalia or a Clarence Thomas or John Roberts, doesn't have a chance.

 Does not have a prayer.

-Because the Democrats can easily find three liberal Republicans, you just mentioned it, the Olympia Snows and the Susan Collins's and so forth.
+You just mentioned it, the Olympia Snows and the Susan Collins and so forth.

-Chuck Hagel's gonna be gone, Link Chafee's gonna be gone.
+Chuck Hagel's going to be gone.

 Yeah, Chafee's gone.

-He's he was gone when he was there.
+He was gone when he was there.

-It was worthless as teats on a boar hog when he was there.
+He was worthless as teats on a boar hog when he was there.

-So she rented this beach cottage somewhere up in North Carolina, and apparently it's a pretty big beach, six and a half bathrooms and a lot of bedrooms and so forth.
+And apparently it's a pretty big beach, got six and a half bathrooms and a lot of bedrooms and so forth.

-And she went and took a shower, she ran out of hot water.
+And she went and took a shower.

 There's a lot of people in the beach house.

-She's spoiled with her Renai Tankless Water Heater.
+She's spoiled with her Renai tankless water heater.

 Ran out of hot water.